centreon/centreon-documentation/en/integrations/plugin-packs/procedures/hardware-devices-polycom-dma-snmp.md

 | :---------------------- | :----------------- | :---- |
 | dma.alerts.total.count  | Number of alerts.  | Count |

-Specify throug `--warning-status` and `--critical-status` options which severities increase the total count of alerts.
+Specify through the `--warning-status` and `--critical-status` options which severities increase the total count of alerts.

 <!--Conference-Manager-->